tekore/Python/README.md

 - Queue

 Used to enable thread safe queueing of tasks.
-### ssh.py
+### ova-downloader.py
-Cluster SSH created in python3

 Notable libraries used:
-- Subprocess
-- Pty
+- socket
+Used to get the host IP.

-- Threading
+- requests
+User the communicate with API's and download required files.

-- Queue
+- http.server

-Future Improvments:

-- Use the multiprocessing library alongside the threading library to take advantage of multicore systems
+Used to host files on a simple webserver.

 ## Maintainers
 [@Tekore](https://github.com/tekore)